psteichen/clusil-website/_events/wg-bcms-session-10.md

 ---
-title: WG-BCMS - Session 10
+title: WG-BCMS - Session 11
 teaser: The working group dedicated to Business Continuity Management (BCMS) is addressed to all BCM managers and people interested in BCM in general.
 date: 2019-10-09 17:30:00 +0200
 startime: '17:30'
 endtime: '19:00'
-tags:
+tags: []
-- featured
 location: C3, 16 boulevard d’Avranches, L-1160 Luxembourg
 sponsors: ''
 link: ''

 ---
-**Session 10** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.
+**Session 11** of the WG-BCMS, addressed to all BCM managers and people interested in BCM in general.
 Join us to continue the discussions…..

 ##### When: